 Action is taken by the NPAC Personnel to modify an NPA-NXX Effective Date for a specified service provider.

-The NPAC SMS sends an M-SET request to itself in order to modify a local serviceProvNPA-NXX object.
+The NPAC SMS sends a local request to itself in order to modify a local serviceProvNPA-NXX object.

-The NPAC SMS receives the M-SET response indicating whether the serviceProvNPA-NXX object was modified successfully.

 If the LSMS or SOA supports modification of NPA-NXX, perform the next 4 steps:

 If the serviceProvNPA-NXX object was modified, the NPAC SMS sends an M-SET request to all Local SMS(s) accepting downloads for the NPA-NXX for the serviceProvNPA-NXX object.